-As told to Phil Polhemus by Hootie Owl
+As told to Philip Polhemus by Hootie Owl

 In this story you will meet several of Wanakee’s furry and feathered friends.